BLOG |

 This means that any foreign employee you wish to retain cannot continue working under your Malaysian entity post-closure — unless another legal structure is in place.

-• Payroll and statutory contributions
+• Payroll processing and statutory contributions

 This means you no longer need a local company to retain your Malaysian staff.